 This tour is a walking tour of a spice farm (shamba).
 While there, you shall see how the spices, herbs, and fruits grow and are cultivated.

 When you arrive, the spice farm guide will describe how the spices are grown and used as medication and flavor in dishes.
 It will be possible to touch, smell and taste the spices, herbs, and tropical fruits such as clove, lemongrass, nutmeg, cinnamon, turmeric, vanilla, coconuts, papaya, chili, black pepper, jackfruit, cardamom, cassava, and oranges directly from plants.
 Later, take the opportunity to join a cassava leaf harvest, make coconut milk, and practice some cooking.
-Even more, a coconut tree climber will pick some fresh young coconut fruits for you to try, you will overnight at
+Even more, a coconut tree climber will pick some fresh young coconut fruits for you to try, you will overnight at Verde Hotel Zanzibar

 Day 7: Stone Town Tour

-After Breakfast, you’ll be transfer to Stone Town Tour, a city of prominent historical and artistic importance in East Africa.
+After Breakfast, you’ll be transferred to Stone Town Tour, a city of prominent historical and artistic importance in East Africa.
 Famous for its winding alleys, bustling bazaars, sultan’s palace, mosques, House of Wonders, Portuguese fort and gardens, and the extravagant merchants’ houses with their remarkably ornate doors,

 Its architecture, mostly dating back to the 19th century, reflects the diverse influences underlying the Swahili culture, giving a unique mixture of Arab, Persian, Indian and European elements.
 For this reason, the town was designated as a UNESCO World Heritage Site.

 It includes a visit to the former slave market site, which now stands as an Anglican church built in 1871, before strolling through the narrow streets towards the City Market.
 Marvel at the fresh products and fruits and watch how locals buy and sell anything here.
 Observe the hustle and bustle of the fish auction.
 After this, take a sightseeing tour of the main buildings in Stone Town including the Palace Museum and the House of Wonder, which is the largest and tallest building in the town, also known as Bait-al-ajab.
 Continue on to see the Old Fort, Tipp Tip, and of course, the most famous, Freddie Mercury’s House.
-Also visit the Peace Memorial and Natural History Museum, amongst other attractions.
+Also visit the Peace Memorial and Natural History Museum, amongst other attractions. overnight at Verde Hotel Zanzibar

 After a late morning was woken up and have breakfast then you will be transferred to the airport to connect your flight back home after a long unforgettable Tanzania holiday.